About Intracytoplasmic Sperm Injection (ICSI)

 Most embryo transfers are now Frozen Embryo Transfers.
 This means that the embryos can be re-frozen and later thawed before transfer.
 The step enables more control over the timeline and can lead to higher success rates than a direct embryo transfer.
 This way, aspiring parents can freeze and store any remaining best-quality embryos for future use and sibling journeys.

-When Is ICSI performed?
+When Is ICSI Performed?

 Intracytoplasmic sperm injection is the most common and successful treatment for male infertility.
 ICSI is recommended in the following cases when:

-• Men have an extremely poor sperm count
+• Men have an extremely poor sperm count (much lower than 20, 000,000 sperm per millilitre of ejaculate

 • Men are experiencing issues with sperm motility (sperm movement)